-Cement tile is pretty popular in farmhouse kitchens, and thanks to the versatility of said tile, there's pretty much a look to suit everyone and every space.
-Subtle patterns and neutral color schemes will keep your kitchen backsplash looking classic (take note of this design scheme by LBF interiors).
+Cement tile is quite popular in farmhouse kitchens, and thanks to the versatility of said backsplash tile, there's pretty much a look to suit everyone and every space.
+Subtle patterns and neutral color schemes will keep your backsplash looking classic.
+Take note of this kitchen design scheme by LBF Interiors.

 4. Or, make a statement.

-Chances are that natural materials such as stone or brick are already making an appearance in your country farmhouse, but that shouldn't deter you from adding more.
-Take it one step further and opt for wood countertops and matching kitchen backsplash like this quintessential farmhouse design.
+Chances are that natural materials such as stone tile or brick are already making an appearance in your country farmhouse, but that shouldn't deter you from adding more.
+Take it one step further and opt for wood countertops and a matching kitchen backsplash like this space from Sustainable Kitchens.
 A warmer finish will keep the look feeling modern.
 Just be careful not to go overboard with other decorative accents.